Collection Sharing

 Art in 2005

-Collection Sharing supports the Andersons' commitment to making works from the Collection available to non-profit art institutions for exhibition purposes.
-We focus on institutions in the Bay Area and Western United States who can best utilize the resources of the Anderson Collection, the Anderson Graphic Arts Collection at the Fine Arts Museums of San Francisco (FAMSF), and/or the support of the Anderson Charitable Foundation.
-By loaning art free-of-charge or by providing financial support, we hope to encourage exhibitions that might not otherwise be developed.
+Collection Sharing supports the Andersons' commitment of making artwork available to non-profit art institutions for exhibition purposes.
+We focus on organizations in the Bay Area and Western United States who can best utilize the resources of the Anderson Collection, the Anderson Graphic Arts Collection at the Fine Arts Museums of San Francisco (FAMSF), and/or the support of the Anderson Charitable Foundation.
+Through loaning art or providing matching support, we hope to encourage exhibitions that might otherwise not be developed.

 Collection Sharing exists in two forms.
-The first relates directly to works currently within the Anderson Collection, and the second relates to a gift of 655 graphic works gifted to FAMSF in 1996 which are available for loan to approved institutions.
-These programs operate independently but collaboration is common with the Anderson Collection and the Anderson Graphic Arts Collection Curator at FAMSF.
-As illustrated in the list of past exhibitions, artwork can be borrowed from one or both of these Collections.
-Fundamentally, the goal of Collection Sharing is to make these resources available to the community.
+The first encompasses works currently within the Anderson Collection.
+The second relates to a 1996 gift of 655 graphic works to FAMSF which are available for loan to approved institutions.
+These two programs operate independently but collaborate often.
+As illustrated by the links to past exhibitions, artwork can be borrowed from one or both of these collections.

 Anderson Collection Sharing Exhibitions

-View a list of exhibitions borrowing exclusively from the Anderson Collection and the Anderson Graphic Arts Collection at FAMSF.
+Exhibitions borrowing from the Anderson Collection and Anderson Graphic Arts Collection at FAMSF.

-Modeled after the Andersons' own private program (above), and in support of small and mid-size museums in California and the western United States, the Collection Sharing Program at the Fine Arts Museums of San Francisco lends shows from the Anderson Graphic Arts Collection.
+Modeled after the Andersons' own private program and in support of small and mid-size museums in California and the western United States, the Collection Sharing Program at the Fine Arts Museums of San Francisco lends individual works and complete shows from the Anderson Graphic Arts Collection.